Crypt0zauruS/Crypt0zauruS/README.md

 - 👋 Hi, I’m @Crypt0zauruS

+- 👨🏽‍🎓 Currently student at [Alyra](https://www.alyra.fr/) to become a Certified Blockchain Developer

 - 👀 I’m interested in Computer Science, Debian, Home automation, Sciences especially Astronomy, Travel around the world, Web3 & Metaverse, Cryptocurrencies - NFT - DeFi, 3D Animations
-- 🌱 I’m currently learning Javascript, React JS, Next JS, Solidity and 3D animations
+- 🌱 I ❤️ to learn Javascript, React JS, Next JS, Solidity and 3D animations skills

-- 💞️ I want to get Blockchain developer certifications to find a job, especially in Canada 🇨🇦
+- 💞️ My aim is to find a Web3 job, especially in Canada 🇨🇦

 - 📫 How to reach me ?

      On twitter: